-The City of Philadelphia Division of Aviation (DOA) is continuing the environmental assessment and review process following the completion of the Final Environmental Assessment (Final EA) and Finding of No Significant Impact/Record of Decision (FONSI/ROD) for the proposed West Cargo Redevelopment and Expansion Plan at the Philadelphia International Airport (PHL).
+The City of Philadelphia Department of Aviation (DOA) is continuing the environmental assessment and review process following the completion of the Final Environmental Assessment (Final EA) and Finding of No Significant Impact/Record of Decision (FONSI/ROD) for the proposed West Cargo Redevelopment and Expansion Plan at the Philadelphia International Airport (PHL).

 Cargo on the Move